ale94mleon/moldrug/README.rst

 Description
 -----------

-**MolDrug** is a Python package for drug-oriented optimization in the chemical space.
+**moldrug** is a Python package for drug-oriented optimization in the chemical space.
 It uses a Genetic Algorithm (GA) as a search engine in the chemical space and
 `CReM <https://github.com/DrrDom/crem>`__ library as chemical structure generator.

 You can try it out before any installation on `Binder <https://mybinder.org/v2/gh/ale94mleon/moldrug/HEAD?labpath=%2Fdocs%2Fnotebooks%2F>`__.

-You can use `MolDrug-Dashboard <https://moldrug-dashboard.streamlit.app/>`__ to process the results.
+You can use `moldrug-Dashboard <https://moldrug-dashboard.streamlit.app/>`__ to process the results.

 Documentation
 -------------